Nutrition Research

 • The results of several large observational studies suggest that increased dietary consumption of vitamin E is associated with decreased risk of heart attack or death from coronary heart disease in both men and women.

-• There is mixed evidence that high-dose vitamin E supplementation (400 to 800 IU/day of synthetic vitamin E) influences the risk of heart attack in high-risk individuals (patients with coronary heart disease, type 2 diabetes mellitus, or renal failure
+• There is mixed evidence that high-dose vitamin E supplementation (equivalent to 180 or 360 mg/day of RRR-α-tocopherol from synthetic vitamin E [dl-α-tocopherol]) influences the risk of heart attack in high-risk individuals (patients with coronary heart disease, type 2 diabetes mellitus, or renal failure.

-• Some randomized controlled trials report a reduced risk, some report no effect.
+• Some randomized controlled trials report a reduced risk, and some report no effect.

 • In three of these trials, an increased risk of hemorrhagic stroke and heart failure was observed in male smokers and men with a history of cardiovascular disease, respectively.